Qiskit/RFCs/####-sparse-observable.md

 > **Summary**: A new observable class in `quantum_info` will represent Paulis and eigenstate-projectors, and store only non-identity terms.
 > This will be for users' benefit, and will be the "natural" input format of `Estimator`.

-A new class, `qiskit.quantum_info.SparseObservable` will replace/supplement `SparsePauliOp` as the "abstract observable" input to `EstimatorV3`.
+A new class, `qiskit.quantum_info.SparseObservable`, will (in the future) replace/supplement `SparsePauliOp` as the "abstract observable" input to `Estimator`.
 This will for construction, representation and transmission of one set of mathematical operations.
 It will be first be optimised for minimal memory usage.
 Its secondary concern will be to provide efficient mathematical manipulations.